-- Attend training and become familiar with the lesson plans. - Provide SecureFutures with current contact information, preferences, and availability. - Attend Money Coach orientation and every group lesson in-person, unless otherwise stated, with reasonable exceptions.
-If you will not be on time, communicate with the Site Partner and Program Manager.
-Planned absences need to be communicated in advance. - Prepare for and lead the group lessons, as designed. - Infuse the lesson plans with your own stories and activities, when appropriate. - Familiarize yourself with how to lead presentations and how to use features of the presentation platform to keep the students engaged. - Determine and maintain the pace of the curriculum so that it matches the students' progress and capabilities. - Share brief updates with One-on-one Coaches to keep them informed on what happened during the group lessons in biweekly coach team calls. - Conduct yourself in a professional and appropriate manner at all times. - Operate in the best interest of the students and hold them accountable. - Maintain and protect the confidentiality of program participants' confidential information consistent with the terms of the Responsibility & Commitment Pledge. - Abide by all SecureFutures' policies, especially the Cultural Sensitivity and Anti-Harassment policies.
+- Attend training and become familiar with the lesson plans. - Provide SecureFutures with current contact information, preferences, and availability. - Attend Money Coach orientation and every group lesson in person, unless otherwise stated, with reasonable exceptions.
+If you will not be on time, communicate with the Site Partner and Program Staff.
+Planned absences need to be communicated in advance. - Prepare for and lead the group lessons, as designed. - Infuse the lesson plans with your own stories and activities, when appropriate. - Familiarize yourself with how to lead presentations and use features of the presentation platform to keep the students engaged. - Determine and maintain the pace of the curriculum so that it matches the students' progress and capabilities. - Share brief updates with One-on-one Coaches to keep them informed on what happened during the group lessons in biweekly coach team calls. - Conduct yourself professionally and appropriately at all times. - Operate in the best interest of the students and hold them accountable. - Maintain and protect the confidentiality of program participants' confidential information consistent with the terms of the Responsibility & Commitment Pledge. - Abide by all SecureFutures' policies, especially the Cultural Sensitivity and Anti-Harassment policies.

-Expected Commitment
+Expected Commitment and Training

-The Money Coach program follows a 10-week schedule.
-Volunteers are required to commit to the full program.
+The Money Coach program follows an 11-week schedule.
+Volunteers are required to commit to the entire program.
 The total commitment is up to 12 hours of volunteer time, which includes time spent coaching students, participation in planning conversations with your coaching team, and individual prep time.
-Group Coaches are only required to attend student orientation and the group lessons.
+Group Coaches are only required to attend student orientation and group lessons.
 There are a total of 5 group lessons which are held every other week.
-Each lesson lasts about 60-75 minutes.
-Group Coaches are not required to attend the one-on-one check-in meetings that are scheduled on alternating weeks, though they are welcome to attend on those days, if they like.
+Each lesson lasts 60 minutes.
+Group Coaches are not required to attend the one-on-one check-in meetings that are scheduled on alternating weeks, though they are welcome to attend on those days if they like.
+Volunteers are required to attend training before the start of the program (about 4 hours of training total).
+Training will be in person.